 - Course Completion.
 Completion of 36 hours: 21 hours of core courses including 3 hours of capstone paper, 9 hours selected from guided electives and 6 hours of general electives.

 - Final Requirements.
-Apply for graduation through the JCGS by advertised deadline.
+Apply for graduation through the JCGS by the advertised deadline.

 Required Courses (21 hours)